Originally published on Maddyness UK

 - Tune into your other senses as a way of bringing yourself out of your mind.
 For instance, giving your hands something to do helps to undo thought loops as you engage your brain in practical thoughts instead.
 Cook, garden, knit – do something tactile with your hands and enjoy the grounding of the physical activity

 Your body, programmed to maintain the stable conditions necessary for survival, is constantly sending you signals.
 Eat.
 Drink.
 Rest.
 Sleep.
 Procreate.
 And so on!
 Listening to these positive and negative feedback signals and balances is the purest form of self-care.
 If you start ignoring them, or override the signals, you put yourself in peril.
-By tuning back into your body’s needs, you can manage the conflicting stresses and motivations of your (work) life with more energy, level-headedness and reflection.
+By tuning back into your body’s needs, you can manage the conflicting stresses and motivations of your (work) life with more energy, level-headedness and reflection and this frees up time and headspace to do something that brings you joy instead of stress.

-Here are three ideas to help you undo override:
+Here are three ideas to help you undo override to free up time and headspace:

 - Tune into and act on your body’s need for rest.
 It’s easy to push the tiredness override button in order to squeeze in one or two more doings.
 But quality sleep and relaxation are essential for optimum performance and concentration.
 The more tired you are, the less capacity you’ll have to make sensible decisions.
 Now, get some rest!